philadams-zz/philadams.net/src/quotes.md

 > look at things in a different way. _Edward de Bono_

 -
+> Essentially, all models are wrong, but some are useful. _George EP Box_

+-
 > Other things may change us, but we start and end with family. _Anthony Brandt_

 -
 > The secret of health for both mind and body is not to mourn for the
 > past, not to worry about the future, and not to anticipate troubles,
 > but to live in the present moment well and earnestly. _The Buddha_

+-
+> We are here to laugh at the odds and live our lives so well that Death will
+> tremble to take us. _Charles Bukowski_

 -
 > Language always gives us away. _George Carlin_